Anshu-kumar-singh/Production-RAG-CRAG-Self-RAG-Evaluation/README.md

 ---

-# Why This Project?
+# 💡 Why This Project?

 Traditional RAG systems often fail when retrieval quality is poor.

 This project addresses those limitations by combining:

-* CRAG for retrieval correction
+* ✅ CRAG for retrieval correction
-* Self-RAG for answer verification
+* ✅ Self-RAG for answer verification
-* Web fallback for missing knowledge
+* ✅ Query rewriting and web fallback
+* ✅ Knowledge refinement
+* ✅ Recursive answer improvement
-* Benchmarking against standard RAG
+* ✅ Benchmarking against Plain RAG
+* ✅ LLM-based answer evaluation

-The result is a more reliable and self-correcting question-answering system.
+The result is a more reliable, self-correcting, and production-oriented Retrieval-Augmented Generation system.

 ---

-# License
+# 📄 License

 MIT License